 Wat Mahathat

-Jim Thompson House, The Jim Thompson House, is the home of James H.W.
-Thompson, a self-made American entrepreneur who was the founder of the world-renowned Jim Thompson Thai Silk company.
+Visit the Jim Thompson House, the former home of James H.W.
+Thompson, an American entrepreneur who founded the Jim Thompson Thai Silk Company.
+The house is a beautiful blend of traditional Thai architecture and Western influences.

 Soi Cowboy

-Soi Cowboy was named after the cowboy hat-wearing African-American who opened the first bar in the early 1970s.
+Named after the cowboy-hat-wearing African-American who opened the first bar here in the 1970s, Soi Cowboy offers a fun, carnival-like nightlife experience.

 Phra Nang Beach